sbvegan/perpetual-protocol-developer-guide-grant/README.md

 Successfully programmatically pulled the mark price, index price, ~~and funding rate~~ from the mainnet contracts by Feb 4th.

 I have been able to successfully pull the mark and index price from PerpV2's smart contracts.
-However, in the protocol's current state, external accounts cannot read the funding rate of a contract.
+However, in the protocol's current state, external accounts cannot read the funding rate of a contract traded on Perp.
 Developers can get the funding rate from [Perp's Subgraph](https://thegraph.com/hosted-service/subgraph/perpetual-protocol/perpetual-v2-optimism?query=List%20FundingUpdateds).

 If you want to verify completeness: